nrctkno/actix-simple-api/README.md

 Navigate to http://localhost:8080/ .

-## Install aditional tools

-Cargo: `cargo install diesel_cli --no-default-features --features mysql`
+## Creating entities

+Create a new Queryable and a new Insertable in `src/models.rs`.
+Run `diesel print-schema > src/schema.rs`

 ## Troubleshooting

 ```
 error: linking with `cc` failed: exit status: 1
 ```
-Verify if you have installed the correct database client in your system (for mysql see intructions in https://github.com/sgrif/mysqlclient-sys).
+Check if you have installed the correct database client in your system (for mysql see intructions in https://github.com/sgrif/mysqlclient-sys).

 Other issues: try running